Hotel deal information is available on Organiser Updates

-Regulations are already published and are available in the download section of the site.
+Regulations will be published on Friday 13th January and will be available in the download section of the site.

-There will be several tests run at the racecourse at the beginning and end of the day, and we will once again be making use of the wonderful road network contained within Coomb Farm that has been enjoyed by so many in the past.
+The tests will be split up by approximately 6 regularity sections with no nonense navigation, and will be on a mixture of sealed and loose surfaces, once again making use of the race course together with the extensive smooth tracks of Coomb Farm and the now extended Crumband Plantation, that have been enjoyed by so many in the past.
 In addition there will be some new venues and other old favourites.
 Friday evening’s scrutineering and documentation will be held at the Hampton by Hilton hotel (J23A of the M4), and we are currently negotiating a discount rate for various bed and breakfast rooms.
 On Saturday morning late arriving crews will still be able to scrutineer and sign on at the racecourse before beginning the day’s adventure.
 Hot food and drink will be available in the café prior to the start.
 There will be a mid morning coffee halt, buffet lunch and when you return at the end of the day a meal will be provided, whilst results are finalised.
 As always we aim to provide a compact but enjoyable day of motorsport with the first car starting at approximately 0830 and arriving at the finish at around 1630.
-We hope that by listening to people’s comments from previous years that we have created an enjoyable, car friendly and above all sociable event.
+We aim to create an enjoyable, car friendly and above all sociable event that represents good value for money and will continue to raise funds for on going research into Leukaemia

 The purpose of this event is to provide enjoyment for those involved while broadcasting awareness of the needs for research into Leukaemia, the need for blood and bone marrow donations so important for treatment and to raise funds for